GENG5803 Investment Management for Field Development

 - Students are able to (1) understand the role of economic evaluation in upstream/downstream project generation and clearly identify the value proposition of different types of projects; (2) understand the different types of Australian and international fiscal systems encountered within the industry and their impact on project value with a focus on identifying the central issues in the resource rent tax system; and (3) demonstrate the ability to build economic evaluation models for upstream projects; and (4) perform basic economic evaluation of oil and gas opportunities in the workplace.

-- Typically this unit is assessed in the following ways: (1) small assignment(s); (2) a major assignment; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) small assignment(s); (2) a major assignment; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.